Next Council Meeting

 We Want to Hear From You!

-We want to know about your experiences with the Lexington County Auditor's Office, please click below to take our Customer Service Survey to let us know your thoughts and opinions and how we can continue to better serve you.
+We want to know about your experiences with the Lexington County Auditor's Office, please take our Customer Service Survey to let us know your thoughts and opinions and how we can continue to better serve you.